Zacatecas: History

 The state name derives from the name of its capital, Zacatecas.
 This word is derived from Nahuatl and means "where there is abundant zacate (grass)".
 The state seal depicts the Cerro de la Bufa, a landmark of the capital, surrounded by the weapons of the original inhabitants and below is the Latin motto Labor omnia vincit ("Work conquers all").

 Before the arrival of the Spanish, dominant ethnic groups included the Caxcans, Zacatecos, and Guachichils, with a probable rivalry between the Guachichils and the Caxcans.
 The history of these peoples is unclear and it is not known when the first settlements were founded in the region.
-Between the fourth and tenth centuries in the Christian era, several large settlements developed such as Altavista, Chalchihuites and La Quemada, considered to be part of Greater Mesoamerica.
+Between the fourth and tenth centuries CE, several large settlements developed such as Altavista, Chalchihuites and La Quemada, considered to be part of Greater Mesoamerica.
 Areas in the north of the state, without major settlements, were part of what is called Aridoamerica, where inhabitants lived off hunting and gathering.
 The first of the major population centers emerged along the Suchil, Graceros and Guadiana Rivers.
 The archaeological sites of today are all ceremonial centers and/or observatories in the center of metropolises.

 The first Spanish settlement in the state's current borders was in what is now Nochistlan in 1531, the original Guadalajara.
 This settlement was later moved to its current location in Jalisco because of water supply problems and indigenous attacks.
 Zacatecas city was founded by Juan de Tolosa with the support of Cristobal de Oñate and Pedro Alméndez Chirinos in 1546, after the discovery of one of the world's richest silver veins.